beets3d/FutureMakers/docs/projects/coin_project/index.md

 - Sculpt or paint fine details, such as reliefs, patterns, or additional symbols.
 - Export the detailed model as an STL file for 3D printing.
 - This approach is ideal for those who want to create highly personalized or artistic coins beyond basic CAD modeling.

-### Multi-Material Coins
-- Experiment with dual-color or multi-material printing for contrast between the symbol and background.
-- Print the coin with metal material or paint it with metal painting tools for presenting in lustrous and shiny surface and metallic texture.

 ### Metal Painting Techniques
 - Enhance your 3D printed coin by applying metal painting techniques for a realistic metallic finish.